ReventlessDev/reventless-core/packages/doc/md/introduction.md

 draft: true
 ---

-# Introduction to Reventless

-Reventless is a methodology, a programming model and a cloud provider agnostic framework for creating event-based, serverless micro-services.
+**Reventless** is a modern holistic approach for the development of event-based business applications, consisting of

+- a *Methodology* which covers the full delivery cycle
+- a *Programming Model* which focuses on business value
+- a *Domain Independent* reusable *Framework* to optimize operational costs.

+It is used in production for a customer in the financial industry since 2019.

 ## The Reventless Mindset

 > Focus on business value and ship fast.

 other Suggestions:

-> Create value fast and iterate to improve.
+- > Create value fast and iterate to improve.

-> Create value fast and ship with confidence.
+- > Create value fast and ship with confidence.

 ## The Reventless Methodology